murolem/vector2js/README_HEADER.md

 Below you can find the docs for all of this.

 *Note: the static and the instance methods are mixed.
 Sorry for that.*

+# *TODO*
+- [ ] custom interpolation functions for the `static lerp` - slide with ease!
+- [ ] maybe some static damping function - it'll make the target vector experience some kind of repulsion (the magnitude of which is controller by some specified function) on approaching the end point.
+- [ ] getters for directions - up, down, right, west, east, forward, backward, sideways, the 5- and 11- dimensions and other.
+- [ ] implement the stuff that other libs like this one are providing: reflect, normal, moveTowards.